Categories

 Take a close look at any wooden decks, wood trim, and other wooden structures on the exterior of your home to see if they have been warped, stained, or discolored.
 If they have, it likely means the wood seal has worn off and it’s time to reseal it.

-If you have a wooden deck and want to know if you need to reseal it, just pour some water onto the deck.
+Have a wooden deck and want to know if you need to reseal it?
+Just pour some water on it.
 If the water beads up, the seal is likely still intact and you may be able to wait a few more months or a year before you need to reseal the deck.
 If the water doesn’t bead up, you’ll want to reseal your deck this spring.

 Enjoy your home this spring!